 What Degree Programs in International Law Are Available Online?

 Degree programs in international law cannot be completed through distance learning, though some other types of training programs and reference materials are available online.
 Continue reading for information on online learning, on-campus degree programs in international law and the career outlook for the field.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 Overview of International Law Training Online